microsoft/WhatTheHack/045-InfraAsCode-Bicep/Student/Challenge-04.md

 ## Description

 In this challenge, you will create an Azure Key Vault and store a secret in it.
-Then you will create a Bicep template & parameters file that reads from the key vault.
+Then you will create a Bicep template and parameters file that reads from the key vault.

 It can be tricky to deploy an Azure Key Vault.
 In the interest of time, we are providing a Bicep template that does it for you.
 You can find the `create-key-vault.bicep` file in the `/Challenge-04` folder of the `Resources.zip` file provided by your coach.

-This Bicep template will create a Key Vault for you, and prompt you to enter a secret value (password) that you want to store in the vault.
+This Bicep template will create a Key Vault for you and prompt you to enter a secret value (password) that you want to store in the vault.
 - The key vault will have a unique name that is prefixed with: `kvwth`
 - The secret value you enter will be stored in the key vault in a secret named `adminPassword`.